sst/guide/_chapters/create-a-hello-world-api.md

 We don't have to do this right now.
 We'll be doing it later once we are done working on our app.

 The idea here is that we are able to work on separate environments.
-So when we are working in our personal environment (`jayair`), it doesn't break the API for our users in `production`.
+So when we are working in our personal stage (`jayair`), it doesn't break the API for our users in `production`.
 The environment (or stage) names in this case are just strings and have no special significance.
 We could've called them `development` and `prod` instead.

 We are however creating completely new apps when we deploy to a different environment.
 This is another advantage of the SST workflow.
 The infrastructure as code idea makes it easy to replicate to new environments.
 And the pay per use model of serverless means that we are not charged for these new environments unless we actually use them.